cslider1/crypto_case_study/README.md

 Wave partnered with [NEM](https://www.nem.io) to launch this Fund on its Symbol platform which is touted as a secure value exchange network for business.
 This will be the first committed security issuance on Symbol.
 In the past, Wave has tokenized digital assets on Ethereum.
 Blogger Nlpek Celik endorses the new Symbol platform and explains how the “PoS consensus is privatized with proof of business POV prominence in the NEM blockchain,” marking it as similar to the consensus model POS in her 7/18/2020 [article](https://medium.com/@nipekcelik/symbol-a-new-world-brand-from-nem-f5f18700eb5f).

 On 9/15/2020, NEM began the opt-in process to migrate NEM NIS1 (it’s original blockchain offering) to the Symbol public chain.
 The two chains will run parallel for an undisclosed amount of time.
 All holders of XEM, NEM NIS1’s native currency, will be eligible to receive XYM tokens on [Symbol](https://symbolplatform.com/) when it launches later this year.
 More technical aspects of the migration are available in AiTHORITY’s [news article](https://aithority.com/technology/blockchain/nem-group-commences-first-phase-of-migration-process-to-symbol-platform/) on the subject.
+<br></br>

-## Landscape:
+## Landscape

-In its short life, Wave has already become an experienced blockchain investor, utilizing the Ethereum and new Symbol platforms.
-And with its roots as a cryptocurrency platform, blockchain technology has expanded into more mainstream business applications.
+In its short life, Wave has already become an experienced blockchain investor by utilizing the Ethereum and new Symbol platforms for new investment funds.
+With its roots as a cryptocurrency platform, blockchain technology has expanded into more mainstream business applications.
 Some emerging trends include:

 •	**BaaS** – Blockchain as a Service for smart contracts and decentralized apps (watch: Amazon, Microsoft)

 •	**Federated Blockchain** – an upgraded and customizable form of blockchain ideal for businesses

 •	**Social Media** – blockchain providing much-needed security in this domain

-Some of NEM’s competitors include R3, Ethereum, and Hyperledger – all with more revenue or more employees than NEM.
+NEM appears to be solidifying their product offerings and is taking a bold step with the migration to their newly released Symbol platform.
+They will need to remain vigilant about their competitors, including R3, Ethereum, and Hyperledger – all who more revenue or more employees than NEM.
+<br></br>

 ## Results

 The Fund offering is currently in the Pre-STO phase.
-The initial raise started 1/8/2020 with a goal of raising $1,000,000 ($100 per token and a $25,000 minimum investment) by July 16, 2020.
+The initial raise started on 1/8/2020 with a goal of raising $1,000,000 ($100 per token and a $25,000 minimum investment) by July 16, 2020.
 The current status is “Open”, and the Fund will launch on NEM’s Symbol platform in late 2020.

 Wave’s success with the Fund will be measured by investor participation and ultimately by investment performance.
 Achieving their target IRR of 20% will be a key indicator.
 The economic problems of 2020 have had a negative impact on raising investors, but by all indications, the December launch is still on target.

 Wave seems to have done their due diligence in partnering with NEM, despite providing the initial offering on NEM’s new Symbol platform.
 Their ecosystem appears robust and accountable with its current core developers among its original participants when it was called in 2014.
 Symbol is considered the core technology powering the ecosystem delivered by NEM.

 Wave is a small closely-held investment firm.
 The backgrounds of its main stakeholders suggest they have experienced financial success and the ability to selectively cultivate their investment choices and client-base.
 By opting to establish funds for their clients in cryptocurrency, they are part of an emerging group of companies investing in the blockchain domain.
+<br></br>

 ## Conclusion